mnemnion/loon/notes/clua/Grammar.md

  <comment> :  ";" !"\n" ANYTHING "\n"
 ```

 ...
 I think that's it.
 I didn't specify what can't go into a symbol in much detail.
 None of the quoted literal forms, that's for certain.
+Actually, "--!" is the sole exception to this, that is a valid character string within a symbol.